 Leading animal welfare organisations are running a campaign to stop this track.
+Please email NSW racing minister Kevin Anderson firstname.lastname@example.org and tell him we don’t want any more dog-killing tracks.
 We will keep you up to date with action you can take.
-If you live in NSW please sign this petition.
-If you can’t sign, please share with those that can.

 In a recent article in the Tweed Valley Weekly, Greyhound Racing NSW “refuted suggestions that its Chinderah track will compromise the welfare of greyhounds“.
 CPG addresses a number of these “facts” in an attempt to set the record straight.

 |“The facility will be built to the best safety standards in greyhound racing …”|

 In 2017, University of Technology Sydney (UTS) released a report commissioned by Greyhound Racing NSW (GRNSW).